LIB

 Point of Sale Service

 Join the network of successful merchants who trust the Libyan Islamic Bank’s POS service.
-Get your device, start accepting electronic payments, and drive your business growth.
+Get your device, start accepting electronic payments, and accelerate your business growth.

 Looking for an efficient and convenient payment solution for your store?
 The Libyan Islamic Bank’s POS service offers a comprehensive and secure solution, enabling you to transform traditional sales processes into a seamless and flexible payment experience.

-Whether you’re a merchant or business owner, POS allows you to easily accept a variety of payment methods, contributing to increased operational efficiency and an enhanced customer experience.
+Whether you’re a merchant or business owner, POS allows you to easily accept a wide range of payment methods, helping you increase operational efficiency and an enhanced customer experience.

 For Businesses and Merchants:

-• Payment Flexibility: We accept various card types, facilitating sales and satisfying all customers.
+• Payment Flexibility: We accept a wide range of card types, making sales easier and s ensuring customer satisfaction.

 • Efficient Management: Track sales transactions, manage inventory intelligently, and receive analytical reports to help you make strategic decisions for business growth.

-• Improved Liquidity: We provide tangible support to our merchant clients by offering up to 50% of their sales value in cash monthly, supporting your cash flow and business operations.
+• Improved Liquidity: We provide tangible support to our merchant clients by offering up to 50% of their monthly sales value in cash; in helping strengthen cash flow and (support) sustain business operations.

 For Customers and Shoppers: